JerryI/tcp-mathematica/README.md

 * The rest is payload
 * No additional separators
 * Fully asynchronous
-* Working effectively with byte arrays
+* It works effectively with byte arrays
 * TCP packet size doesn't matter

 ## server.wls